TrustSource/ts-deepscan/README.md

 ts-deepscan --includeCopyright -o result.json ./ts-deepscan
 ```

+# Next steps
+On our roadmap we see two capabilities being of relevance:

+## a) Identify license deltas
+Given we identified a license text, with a similarity lower than 90%, it is possible that the original license text has been amended.
+Sometimes authors do add a clause or remove one.
+In a next version, we plan to outline these deltas.

+## b) Identify re-use of code
+Currently each file assessed is hashed, so that we do not need to assess the same file several times.
+This can be used to identify multiple appearances of the same file across different repositories.

+## c) Treatment of linked reposiories
+In Github and other git derivatives it is possible to link a repository into your repository.
+The current version is treating these repositories as local code, which leads to difficulties with direct links

+In case you have specific need for any of the cases mentioned above, feel free to reach out and let us know about your case.
+If you have additional ideas, feel free to open a feature request in the issues section.

 # Contribution, Contact and Support
 Feel free to reach out to the [TrustSource Team](https://support.trustsource.io/hc/en-us/requests/new "TrustSource Knowledgebase") by dropping us a message or providing [issues](/org/ts-deepscan/issues).
 We 'ld love o hear your feedback to learn and improve.